frob/frob.github.com/_posts/2015-01-27-drupal-or-wordpress-why-not-jekyll.md

 date: 2015-01-27
 description: "Are you fedup with the offerings of Drupal, Wordpress, and other big CMS's?
 Then maybe a return to roots is in order.
 Let look at Jekyll"
 canonical: http://www.kwallcompany.com/blog/wordpress-or-drupal-why-not-jekyll
-tags: [drupal, wordpress, jekyll, kwallcompany]
+tags: [drupal, wordpress, jekyll, kwallcompany, tutorial, frontpage]
 ---
 If you want a blog then you might be tempted to use Wordpress over a more complicated Drupal based site.
 However, more recently I have to ask why should anyone even really need Wordpress.
 A far simpler aprouch is a program called Jekyll.
 Noticed I didn't call Jekyll a Content Management System.